Unleash/unleash-edge/CLI.md

 * `--token-header <TOKEN_HEADER>` — Token header to use for both edge authorization and communication with the upstream server

   Default value: `Authorization`
+* `--strict` — If set to true, Edge starts with strict behavior.
+Strict behavior means that Edge will refuse tokens outside of the scope of the startup tokens

+  Default value: `false`

+  Possible values: `true`, `false`

+* `--dynamic` — If set to true, Edge starts with dynamic behavior.
+Dynamic behavior means that Edge will accept tokens outside of the scope of the startup tokens

+  Default value: `false`

+  Possible values: `true`, `false`